cloudblue/connect-workflows/subscriptions/object.md

 # Subscriptions
 ## Overview
-Subscriptions represent instances of a product that are provisioned for customers.
-Subscriptions contain various purchase or product data, such as purchased items of a specified product, originators of this subscription, reseller information, product parameters, and other information.
+A subscription on the Connect platform is an object that represents what your customers actually purchased (e.g., physical goods) or subscribed to (e.g., software as a service licenses).
+Moreover, subscriptions store product activation data and inquired information that can be specified during the Ordering phase or Fulfillment phase.
+Provided subscription data is interconnected with the provided product configuration and fulfillment requests on the Connect platform.
+Thus, for instance, a purchase fulfillment request creates a subscription, while a cancel request terminates it.
-Subscriptions are interconnected with *Fulfillment requests* (also called *Subscription requests*).
-Thus, for instance, a purchase fulfillment request create a subscription, while a cancel request terminate it.
-However, **Fulfillment requests should not be confused with Subscriptions** as they represent different objects within the Connect platform.
+Note that subscriptions can also be used for billing consolidation operations.
+Therefore, this provides business partners with a systematic way to consolidate billing data for each product arrangement.
 ## Susbcription Statuses
 The following list displays available subscription statuses on the Connect platform.
 Select a status from the provided diagram or click on a contextual link below to display detailed status information: